Frequently Asked Questions for British Columbia

 There are many different options when one looking for an alcohol or drug treatment in British Columbia.
 The first big option to consider is whether to go for a government-funded or private treatment.
 Although the government-funded treatments are free of charge, they often have long waiting lists which the private treatments don’t have.

 British Columbia offers a lot of outpatient treatments.
 These are when a person goes for treatment and then goes back home and does not stay at the treatment facility itself.
 This can be a great option for those who have a milder addiction and also cannot completely leave their lives for the duration of the program.
 The only downside to the outpatient treatments is that since the person goes back to their environment every day, the risk of them falling back to drinking or using are a lot higher.
-There are outpatient treatments in British Columbia that are men only and some that are women only, so there are really all kinds of options that can fit one’s needs.
+There are outpatient treatments in British Columbia that are men only and some that are women-only, so there are really all kinds of options that can fit one’s needs.

 There are also the residential rehab treatments available, also known as inpatient treatments.
 They provide an environment where the addict can stay up until he is clean and can go back to his environment.
 Their success rate is often higher than that of the outpatient treatments.
 They also offer men only and women only residential treatments all over British Columbia.

 If one also needs it, there are some detox centers available in BC.
-These are especially necessary for those who have struggled with long term addiction to very strong drugs, such as prescription drugs, heroin, methamphetamine, etc. It is sometimes a requirement to certain residential treatment programs.
+These are especially necessary for those who have struggled with long term addiction to very strong drugs, such as prescription drugs, heroin, methamphetamine, etc. It is sometimes a requirement for certain residential treatment programs.

 These are the main options available for the population of British Columbia to overcome their addiction to drugs or alcohol.